minetest/modtools/doc/mod_translation_updater.md

-# `mod_translation_updater.py`—Minetest Mod Translation Updater
+# `mod_translation_updater.py`—Luanti Mod Translation Updater

-This Python script is intended for use with localized Minetest mods, i.e., mods that use `*.tr` and contain translatable strings of the form `S("This string can be translated")`.
+This Python script is intended for use with localized Luanti mods, i.e., mods that use `*.tr` and contain translatable strings of the form `S("This string can be translated")`.
 It extracts the strings from the mod's source code and updates the localization files accordingly.
-It can also be used to update the `*.tr` files in Minetest's `builtin` component.
+It can also be used to update the `*.tr` files in Luanti's `builtin` component.

 ## Preparing your source code